weiyangedward/IMMBoost/README.rst

 -----------
 ::

-	Supplementary Data refered by the main text of IMMBoost paper is also inlcuded here:
+	Supplementary data (Data S1 and S2) mentioned in the main text of IMMBoost paper is also inlcuded in this repository:

 	Data S1: 38 CRM sets.
 These are the input data used to train and evaluate our classifiers.
 36 out of 38 CRM sets are borrowed from (Kazemian et al., 2014),